mikeyq122/simple-text-recognition-python/readme.txt

 How I use:
 I personally have a shortcut on my taskbar on Ubuntu and run it with 3 as the scaling number, this takes around 5 seconds on a mid-tier laptop for scaning a portion of the screen

+if you want to change the name of the 'get-pos.py' file, you will need to change the import settings in the other file